 We all known that people with diabetes need insulin treatment.
 But what is insulin and why it is so important for our body function?
 We will explain everything you need to know about insulin in this post.

-Insulin is a hormone produced by the pancreas, which helps to regulate the blood glucose level.
-This hormone is essential to transport and store glucose in the cells and helps to use glucose as an energy source for the organism.
+Insulin is a hormone produced by the pancreas which helps regulating the blood glucose levels.
+This hormone is essential to transport and store glucose in the cells, helping using glucose as an energy source for the organism.

 Insulin acts as a key to let the glucose access the cells.
 If glucose cannot enter into the cells, it accumulates in the blood.